 There are telephones at all residences.

 The phone is meant to be used by all residents in a home.
 You may use the telephone at any time.
 Because other people use the phone, you are asked to be understanding of their needs to also call people and to receive calls.
 You may need to work out arrangements about using the phone with your roommates.
-If you make a long distance call, we'd like for you to write it down with the date and the number you called.
-When the phone bill arrives, your staff will tell you how much your long distance bill is and then you will have to pay for the calls.
-In Supervised Group Living there is no charge to you for calls that are not long distance.
-However, in Supported Living the local phone bill will be split between all the residents in your home.
+You may have your own mobile phone.
+If you do, you are responsible for paying the monthly fee.
+In Supported Group Living, there is no charge to you for calls that are not long distance.
+However, in Supported Living, the local phone bill will be split between all the residents in your home.
 If you need help in finding a telephone number or in making a call, ask your staff.
 They will be happy to help you.